SeqWare/seqware/seqware-distribution/docs/site/content/docs/3-getting-started/user-tutorial.md

 <tt>output_prefix</tt>.
 The next step is to launch the workflow using the ini
 file you prepared.
 Make sure you use the correct workflow accession and parent accession.
-The former was listed when you listed all workflows (SWID:1 in this example) and the latter was printed to the <tt>accession.txt</tt> file when you copied the file using ProvisionFile (SWID:5 in this example).
+The former was listed when you listed all workflows (SWID:1 in this example) and the latter was printed to the console when you copied the file using ProvisionFile (SWID:5 in this example).

-	java -jar ~/seqware-distribution-<%= seqware_release_version %>-full.jar -p net.sourceforge.seqware.pipeline.plugins.WorkflowLauncher -- --ini-files /home/seqware/workflow.ini --workflow-accession 1 --schedule --parent-accessions 5 --host `hostname --long`
+	> seqware workflow schedule --id 1 --ini /home/seqware/workflow.ini --parent-id 5 --host `hostname --long`

 	WORKFLOW_RUN ACCESSION: 11

 <p class="warning"><strong>Tip:</strong> the parent-accessions is the SWID of
-the ProvisionFiles element that was added under the sample when use used this tool to upload the text files in the example above.
+the file that was linked to the sample in the example above.
 You MUST specify this otherwise the workflow's results will not be linked to anything (they will be orphaned and will not be visible in the Portal or present in the reports below).
-Conveniently the ProvisionFiles tool will write these accessions to a file and the portal displays these values.</p>
+Conveniently the portal displays these values.</p>

 This schedules the workflow to run on the VM.
 Notice it also prints the workflow run accession which you can use to help monitor the workflow.

-You can then monitor workflow progress (and getting a list of the outputs) using the WorkflowRunReporter plugin.
-This will let you script the monitoring of workflow runs.
+You can then monitor workflow progress (and getting a list of the outputs):

-	[seqware@master ~]$ java -jar ~/seqware-distribution-0.13.6.5-full.jar -p net.sourceforge.seqware.pipeline.plugins.WorkflowRunReporter -- --workflow-accession 1 --stdout --human
+	> seqware workflow report --id 1

 	Running Plugin: net.sourceforge.seqware.pipeline.plugins.WorkflowRunReporter
 	Setting Up Plugin: net.sourceforge.seqware.pipeline.plugins.WorkflowRunReporter@744a6cbf
 	Apr 24, 2013 9:12:40 AM org.restlet.ext.httpclient.HttpClientHelper start